What is ubuntu?

 A computer with Windows 10 pre-installed.

-A blank USB key (pen drive, USB drive), which must be at least 4 GB in size.
+A blank USB key (pen drive, USB drive)must be at least 4 GB.

-Internet access (for downloading Ubuntu ISO image and live USB creating tool).
+Internet access (downloading Ubuntu ISO images and live USB creation tools).
 This can be done on any system, not only the one that is dual booting.

-External USB disc is optional.
-Use it to backup your current data.
+An external USB disc is optional.
+Use it to back up your current data.

 This is Optional: bootable drive or Windows recovery (if you encounter any major boot issues, they could be fixed).